cazzerson/DjatokaPHP/README.md

 Just stick the DjatokaPHP directory into your project directory and include DjatokaPHP/lib/resolver.php.

-Example usage
+WARNING
 --------------
-Currently, Djatoka scaling seems to be much more lossy than in-browser scaling.
-Currently, you may want to consider using the setClosestLevelToScale($scale) method and doing finer scaling in the browser.
-For more details, see the examples and the [https://github.com/cazzerson/DjatokaPHP/wiki/Djatoka-Image-Scaling-Test](Djatoka Image Scaling Test).
+Currently, Djatoka image scaling seems to be much more lossy than in-browser scaling.
+You may want to consider using the setClosestLevelToScale($scale) method and performing finer scaling in the browser.
+For more details, see the examples below and the [Djatoka Image Scaling Test](https://github.com/cazzerson/DjatokaPHP/wiki/Djatoka-Image-Scaling-Test).

 Example usage
 --------------